Perimenopause and 8 useful steps to take

 7. Take Charge!

 Find some natural therapies and treatments that you find useful and stress releasing.
 Or discover a new therapy e.g. yoga, mindfulness, Feldenkrais or acupuncture.

 Join our mailing list and maybe come along to some inspirational events with relevant experts.

 As the ovaries are still producing eggs, albeit erratically, it is still possible to become pregnant during perimenopause.
 It is therefore advisable to use birth control until two years after your last period.

 If you'd like to receive updates and news of events why not join My Second Spring?
 We'll send you relevant information from time to time.
 Click the Join button above on the right.

+New to the blog this week - Painful sex at menopause, fennel for hot flushes and BBC research about menopause in the workplace.
 Have a look at our blog for inspiration on a very wide range of topics.
 If you'd like to share some thoughts feel free to comment or even write us a blog - why not?

 My Second Spring runs events on topics of special interest to women over 40.
 The idea is to learn from Experts and of course from eachother.
 Find out more here.
 The Events are a lot of fun as well as being inspirational.
 It's great to meet so many women in person rather than just communicating in cyberspace.